GastonZalba/ol-dji-geozones/README.md

   drone: 'spark', // See drone parameter in the DJI API section
   zonesMode: 'total', // See drone parameter in the DJI API section
   country: 'US', // See country parameter in the DJI API section
-  levelsToDisplay: [2, 6, 1, 0, 3, 4, 7], // Order is kept in the Control
+  levelsToDisplay: [2, 6, 1, 0, 3, 4, 7], // Order is kept in the Control Panel
   levelsActive: [2, 6, 1, 0, 3, 4, 7],
-  dronesToDisplay:
+  dronesToDisplay: [], // By default, an array with all the drones
   extent: null,
-  showPanel: true, // Create or not the control
+  createPanel: true, // Create or not the control
   targetPanel: null, // Specify a target if you want the control to be rendered outside of the map's viewport.
   startCollapsed: false,
   clickEvent: 'singleclick',